Pratik-7i/VIPER/README.md

 ## Overview

-- Only the presenter talks to the view, and only the interactor talks to the model (entity).
-The presenter and interactor coordinate with each other.
-The presenter is concerned with display and user action, and the interactor is concerned with manipulating the data.
 - VIPER follows a very clean architecture.
-It isolates each module from others.
-So changing or fixing bugs is very easy as you only have to update a specific module.
+It isolates each module from others, so changing or fixing bugs is very easy as you only have to update a specific module.
 - VIPER creates a very good environment for unit testing.
 - As each module is independent of others, it maintains low coupling very well.
 So, dividing work among co-developers is also pretty simple.
 - VIPER should be used when an application’s requirements are very well-formed.
 Working with constantly changing requirements may create confusion and messed-up codes.
-So, it should not be used in small projects as MVP or MVC will suffice.
+So, it should not be used in small projects as `MVP` or `MVC` will be sufficient.
+- Only the Presenter talks to the View, and only the Interactor talks to the Entity (model).
+The Presenter and Interactor coordinate with each other.
+The Presenter is concerned with display and user action, and the Interactor is concerned with manipulating the data.

 ![VIPER](https://user-images.githubusercontent.com/96768526/174662946-a71f3128-387b-410c-abc5-4e8d21c99dcb.png)